cockroachdb/docs/v22.1/show-trace.md

     > CREATE TABLE t (k INT);
     ~~~

-2. Still in terminal 1, open a transaction and perform a write without closing the transaction:
+2. In terminal 1, open a transaction and perform a write without closing the transaction:

     {% include copy-clipboard.html %}
     ~~~ sql